dannyvassallo/project_one_boiler/README.md

 </p>

 ShowSpotter - A search engine where you can find Art/Music events within a given radius.
 Once information is submitted through the form it will return a list of events where you can view the Event Title, Date, Time, Venue.
+User can create a profile page and save events, favorite bands, etc.

 ![Website Screenshot](public/images/web1.png)
 <!--![Response Screenshot](public/images/image url)-->